giuseppetrivi/telegram-bot-basic-project-structure/README.md

 <!-- TOC --><a name="authorization-rules"></a>
 ### Authorization rules
-When a Telegram user send messages to the bot it might be useful to check some properties, for example if he is able to access or his legal permit has expired.
+When a Telegram user sends messages to the bot it might be useful to check some properties, for example if he is able to access or his legal permit has expired.
 These are the **rules**.
-Into the `entities/authorization_rules/` folder there are the files which handles the rules. </br>
+Into the `entities/authorization_rules/` folder there are the files which handle the rules. </br>

 For each of these properties you can create a new class that extends the `Rule` base class (as, in the example, `CheckIfIsActiveRule` and `CheckIfIsTesterRule`) and define the `rule()` method, as in the example below:
 ```php